tytydraco/yessleep/out/Where_Am_It.md

 But, then, at last, in a wild swing of desperation, I found something.
 A syntax I’d never thought of before.

-I rushed to write it down, to finally capture maniacal pattern which eluded me up to now.
+I rushed to write it down, to finally capture this maniacal pattern which had eluded me up to now.
 I programmed it into the computer, simulated the conditions which had been given to me, and slumped, exhausted and elated, into my chair as the predictions the model was making unfolded.

 The model was correct.
 I had to push my capability to the limit, but nonetheless I had succeeded.